What goes in my bins?

 Garden waste is taken to the Material Change Facility at Creeting St Mary to be turned into compost.

-Looking for an alternative way to recycle your garden waste? - Take a look at composting options.
+Looking for an alternative way to recycle your garden waste?
+Find out about home composting.